-Combining orders allows you to save money on shipping, spend less time picking, and in some cases pay less for insurance.
-There are two places to find combinable orders, your order alerts which are our suggestions or by manually selecting a list of orders to "review combinable orders.
+Combining orders can help you save money on shipping, spend less time picking, and in some cases pay less for insurance.
+View our suggested combinable orders in your order alerts or by manually selecting a list of orders to "review combinable orders".

-When SKULabs has orders we suggest you combine, you may find an order alert to "see combinable orders" above your order list.
+SKULabs automatically suggests any orders we think you should combine in the alert shown above the order's list, just click "see combinable orders".
 Not all combinable orders will be suggested (see below).

 In this example, orders 1024 and 1031 share the same address while orders 1030, 1032, and 1033 share a separate address.
 With all orders selected, SKULabs will separately combine these five orders to produce two resulting orders.

 Review and combine orders from the order table

 You can also combine orders from the Orders list by selecting orders then clicking Actions...Review combinable orders.
 From there, you can choose for each set of combinable orders a parent order.
 Again, you can select all orders and try to combine them at once safely.

 The following orders can never be combined: